 For GNU and makefile-based builds, this is “gmake”.
 This will generate a

-to build for release, use make config=release
+to build for release, use make config=release.

 Using the generated build files, compile for both debug and release.
 You should build the entire solution; the tutorials use all of the libraries provided.

-Note that there is no execution of make install
+Note that there is no execution of make install or similar

 constructs.
 The SDK is designed to be used where it is; it does not install itself to